amitxv/PC-Tuning/docs/post-install.md

 - Always verify whether your real-time application is using the desired presentation mode with PresentMon. ``Hardware: Legacy Flip`` and ``Hardware: Independent Flip`` are optimal

-- Assuming the ``Disable fullscreen optimizations`` checkbox is ticked, and you are having trouble with using ``Hardware: Legacy Flip``, try running the command below in CMD and reboot
+- Assuming the ``Disable fullscreen optimizations`` checkbox is ticked, and you are having trouble with using ``Hardware: Legacy Flip``, try running the commands below in CMD and reboot.
+These registry keys are accessed by the game and Windows upon launch

     ```bat
     reg add "HKCU\SYSTEM\GameConfigStore" /v "GameDVR_DXGIHonorFSEWindowsCompatible" /t REG_DWORD /d "1" /f
+    ```

+    ```bat
+    reg add "HKCU\SYSTEM\GameConfigStore" /v "GameDVR_FSEBehavior" /t REG_DWORD /d "2" /f
     ```

 - If you are stuck with ``Hardware Composed: Independent Flip``, try running the command below to disable MPOs in CMD and reboot